Advert. I’m really excited to share this easy butterfly suncatcher craft with you that I made with my kids this weekend.

 Butterfly Suncatcher Craft

-Cut out butterfly shapes from your coloured paper or card, depending on the age of your child (and of course what mood they’re in!) they may want to do this themselves or you might want to do it for them.
+Cut out butterfly shapes from your colored paper or card, depending on the age of your child (and of course what mood they’re in!) they may want to do this themselves or you might want to do it for them.

 We folded the card in half and then cut the shape of half a butterfly into it so that the butterflies would be symmetrical when we folded them back out again.